Zindzi Mandela, Politician & Daughter Of Nelson Mandela, Dies At 59

 Much like her late father, Mandela spent her life actively advocating for the betterment of South Africa.
 The world became better acquainted with Mandela in 1985 when she read her father’s rejection letter of President P.W.
 Botha’s offer to release him from jail.
 He would later be released in 1990.
 Her life in the decades since have largely been occupied by political advocacy and decision-making.
 In a statement mourning her passing, South African President Cyril Ramaphosa noted that Mandela had, over the course of her life, acted as the “Deputy President of the Soweto Youth Congress, was a member of the Release Mandela Campaign, and was an underground operative of Umkhonto weSizwe.”

-Mandela’s most well-recognized role was serving as South Africa’s ambassador to Denmark, which she’s held since 2015.
+Mandela’s most well-recognised role was serving as South Africa’s ambassador to Denmark, which she’s held since 2015.
 She had also been named South Africa’s Head of Mission in Monrovia, Liberia.

 Mandela was known to show her passion for keeping the apartheid mindset out of South Africa throughout her life.
 In June 2019, she took to Twitter to state “Dear Apartheid Apologists, your time is over.
 You will not rule again.
 We do not fear you.
 Finally #TheLandIsOurs.”